aston89/KEYBOARD-GHOSTING-FIX-es-/README.md

 ## 2. Understanding "KeyboardDataQueueSize" and the Myth of Latency

 The KeyboardDataQueueSize registry flag defines the size of the FIFO buffer used by kbdclass.sys, the Windows keyboard class driver.
-When left on automatic (default), Windows dynamically sizes the buffer based on outdated assumptions — typically expecting a 125Hz polling rate like legacy PS/2 office keyboards.
+When left on automatic (default), Windows dynamically sizes the buffer based on outdated assumptions, typically expecting a 125Hz polling rate like legacy PS/2 office keyboards.

 On modern mechanical keyboards running at 1000Hz polling rate, this auto-sizing becomes buggy, windows thinks it's a PS/2 keyboard and set a wrong value.
 The buffer can overflow or drop events, especially under fast or repeated keystrokes, causing ghosting, stuck keys, or phantom modifiers like WinKey triggering on its own.